-They tend to be good problem solvers so they resist the idea of being led around and told what to do.
-Trying acting like you’re giving them control of the situation.
-Instead of ordering them to put their toys away, try telling them since it’s bed time or since it’s time to go out, where do they think their toys should go?
+They tend to be good problem solvers, so they resist the idea of being led around and told what to do.
+Try acting like you’re giving them control of the situation.
+Instead of ordering them to put their toys away, try telling them that, since it’s bed time or since it’s time to go out, where do they think their toys should go?
 If you’re on your way out, instead of ordering them to put their coat on, once they’re almost all ready to go, ask them since its cold outside, what’s the last thing they need to put on?
 Give them the power to reason things out for themselves.

-This might be difficult if they are small and are doing something harmful like playing with sharp items or pushing something that might fall on them or touching something hot.
+This might be difficult if they are small and are doing something harmful, like playing with sharp items or pushing something that might fall on them or touching something hot.
 In cases like that, you could maybe use their doll or toy to demonstrate what might happen if they played with harmful things.
 You might even want to risk a small touch of something hot just so they could see for themselves how unpleasant it is.
 Instead of yelling at them not to touch the stove if you’re baking, let them touch it or a hot pot briefly.
-Then ask them if they understand why you don’t want them to touch it because you know and now they know it hurts.
+Then ask them if they understand why you don’t want them to touch it, because you know (and now they know) it hurts.

-With strong willed children, you have to take an approach that’s more about communicating than about ordering them about.
+With strong willed children, you have to take an approach that’s more about communicating than about ordering them to do things.
 However if they are not willing to communicate with you in whatever way they can, don’t be afraid to discipline them.
 You’re teaching them that if they want things their way, there are consequences for that.
 Communicate that they need to put their toys away by giving them a time limit so that they still feel like they have that control, rather than taking the toys away while they’re playing with them or yelling at them to put the toys way.

 If they refuse to put their toys away, then let them know that the consequence for that will be that they won’t be allowed to play with their toys.
 You want to encourage independence but at the same time, you want to encourage their respect of you as their parent.
 Just remember that you don’t want to start off from a place of discipline.
-You want to begin each incident from a place communication so they can become familiar with the habit.
+You want to begin each incident from a place of communication so they can become familiar with the habit.
 This way they’ll be more apt to make the right decisions and listen to you right off the bat.

-In the case of older children, consequences become even more important as do your adherence to them.
+In the case of older children, consequences become even more important, as do your adherence to them.
 Let’s say your child would rather play than study for a big test.
-Instead of ordering them to study, give them the option of studying or not but let them know that if they fail the test, the consequence will involve you taking away something they like such as a video game or refusing to allow them to go to a party or the movies.
+Instead of ordering them to study, give them the option of studying or not, but let them know that if they fail the test, the consequence will involve you taking away something they like, such as a video game, or refusing to allow them to go to a party or the movies.
 You’re giving them the power in the situation while still maintaining your position as their parent.
 If they want to stay out late on a school night, very well, but remind them that they won’t enjoy getting up the next morning at seven a.m if they haven’t had a good night’s sleep.